OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 moment('2020-01-01').isSame('2020-01-01') # -> true
 moment('2020-01-01').isSame('2020-08-01', 'year') # -> true #check only year
 ```

-Instead of year you can pass other units of time such as month, day, hour, minute or second.
+(Note: instead of year, you can pass other units of time such as month, day, hour, minute or second).

 <br/><br/>
 ### Conclusion

-MomentJS is an awesome JS library that allows you to manipulate, parse and validate dates and times easily.
-It simplifies the development process significantly, which means it’s good to have it in your arsenal.
+`MomentJS` is an awesome `JS` library that allows you to manipulate, parse and validate dates and times easily.
+It simplifies the development process significantly, which means it’s a great addition to your arsenal.
-I’d strongly recommend you visit the official [doc page](https://momentjs.com/docs/){:target="_blank"}, as it contains exhaustive information about the library and many usage examples.
+I’d strongly recommend you visit the official [docs page](https://momentjs.com/docs/){:target="_blank"},
+as it contains exhaustive information about the library and many usage examples.

 <br/><br/>
 ### Links